pulp-platform/pulpissimo/README.md

   contains all tests released with the SDK.
 - `ipstools` contains the utils to download and manage the IPs and their dependencies.
-- `ips_list.yml` contains the list of IPs required directly by the platform.
+- `ips_list.yml` contains the list of IPs required directly by the platform when using IPApproX.
 Notice that each of them could in turn depend on other IPs, so you will typically find many more IPs in the `ips` directory than are listed in this file.
 - `rtl_list.yml` contains the list of places where local RTL sources are found (e.g. `rtl/tb`, `rtl/vip`).